API util#

 New in PyTango 7.1.3

-Fire callback methods for all (any device) asynchronous requests (command and attribute) with already arrived replied.
-Returns immediately if there is no replies already arrived or if there is no asynchronous requests.
+Fire callback methods for all asynchronous requests (command and attribute) which already have arrived replies.
+Returns immediately if no replies arrived or there are no asynchronous requests.

 None